RotierenderRoland/BundleWrap_demo/README.md

 Implement dynamic templating in order to guarantee load balancing for a backend consisting of multiple Apache web servers.

 ## Bundle structure:
-The projects consists of an HAProxy and an Apache Bundle
+The project consists of an HAProxy and an Apache Bundle
 ### HAProxy Bundle:
 Configures an HAProxy load balancer to distribute traffic to multiple Apache web servers in the backend via round-robin load balancing.